Office of the President

-The Division of Development and Alumni Relations (DAR) advances Bucknell's mission by securing financial resources for immediate and future institutional priorities.
-DAR continuously strives to reach out to alumni and remind them of the important role they play at the University after graduation.
+University Advancement advances Bucknell's mission by securing financial resources for immediate and future institutional priorities.
+The division continuously strives to reach out to alumni and remind them of the important role they play at the University after graduation.
 Staff members work to establish, strengthen and maintain long-term relationships among the University, alumni, parents, friends, corporations and foundations.

-Interns in DAR will learn about the importance of non-profit fundraising, the role of events in building affinity with donors and potential donors and, with the recent merger of DAR with the Career Development Center, the ways in which Bucknell helps alumni integrate their career goals with their academic and life experiences.
+Interns in University Advancement will learn about the importance of non-profit fundraising, the role of events in building affinity with donors and potential donors, and the ways in which Bucknell helps alumni integrate their career goals with their academic and life experiences.
 This is a unique opportunity to partner with a dynamic and energetic staff and play a key role in elevating an esteemed liberal arts institution to even greater prominence.

 The interns work on projects that help develop their professional and personal skills.
 Assignments range from coming up with initiatives or developing already existing and new projects.
 Some examples include Career Development Center outreach programs to underrepresented students such as student athletes and LGBT students.
 Students have also worked on finding and introducing new programs to enhance career planning through use of online interview tools, and mentor programs among others.